All blog posts

 One of the biggest differences between Cassidy and Zapier is who can use it.

 • Cassidy is designed for non-technical users.
-Anyone—sales teams, support reps, marketers—can build and customize AI-powered workflows without writing code.
+Anyone on your team from sales reps to support reps and marketers can build and customize AI-powered workflows without writing code.

 • Zapier is better suited for technically inclined users.
 While it offers a simple interface, more advanced automations require complex setup, API configurations, and manual logic building.